 Few of us are fortunate enough to avoid entirely any illness or accidents of some kind.
-That is part of living.
 But our goal should be to reduce the odds of having serious problems, and getting honest and reliable information should they occur.
 That is what this page is about.

 Aside from living a healthful fitness lifestyle, the most important proactive thing a person can do is establish a relationship with a primary care physician.
 Your doctor should be someone you respect and are comfortable talking with.
 Waiting until something goes wrong and then looking for a doctor you've never met is not the best way to go about it.